-'Radical' COVID Testing Plan Could Offer A 'Return To Normal,' Journalist Says
+'Radical' Coronavirus Testing Plan Could Offer A 'Return To Normal,' Journalist Says

 The COVID-19 pandemic has shuttered schools and businesses and altered life across the globe, but journalist Alexis Madrigal says comprehensive, rapid testing might be the key to a safe reopening.